Anna spoke quietly in the Peace after Divorce group at her church…

 - If you are the preferred parent, encourage contact with the rejected parent.

-- If you give the child control over whether or not they have contact with the rejected parent the alienation may grow.
+- If you give the child control over whether or not they have contact with the rejected parent the problem may evolve into full parental alienation.

 - Be okay when your child spends time with their other parent.
 Let your child know you’ll be fine while he or she is gone.